-It’s going to happen, if you haven’t experienced it already: a bad brainstorm that didn’t generate one single usable idea.
+It’s going to happen, if you haven’t experienced it already: an unsuccessful brainstorm that didn’t generate one single usable idea.

 Ironically, use a bit of creative problem solving to identify the issue and eliminate it.

-The single reason why most brainstorms go bad is that there wasn’t a clear purpose or direction from the start.
+The single reason for most unsuccessful brainstorms is that there wasn’t a clear purpose or direction from the start.
 Why have a meeting when a simple conversation between two people would be better.
 What do you want the idea to do?
 How will you select the best idea, and what criteria will you use?

 Possible solutions?
 The brainstorm sponsor and the facilitator should meet in advance to determine the basic foundations of WHY a brainstorm is the best situation.
 Consider a creative brief so all of the key pieces of information are gathered.
 Don’t use the same objective again and again.
 Trying re-framing the problem so you have a different direction to start.
-Start the brainstorm with the objective so participants also know the purpose.
+Start the brainstorm with the objective so participants also know the purpose, if not discuss the objective with participants in advance of the meeting to increase sub-conscious thinking.

 Brainstorms are as much about creating ideas as they are about managing the problem.
-In other words, you need to start any brainstorm – formal (a by-invite meeting in a conference room) or informal (a table in the canteen) – with the specific problem to solve.
+In other words, you need to start any brainstorm, whether formal (a by-invite meeting in a conference room) or informal (a table in the canteen) with the specific problem for participants to solve.
 That begs the question: are you solving the right problem?
-Are you solving a symptom and not the problem?
+Are you solving the symptom or the actual problem?

 Or, is it clear what the idea is meant to do with the problem?
-Ideas only to three things.
-Eliminate the problem?
-Minimise the problem?
-Contextualise the problem?
-Those are three entirely different directions, m eaning entirely different ideas.
+Ideas only do to three things.
+1) Eliminate the problem.
+2) Minimise the problem.
+3) Contextualise the problem.
+Not only are they three different directions, the strategy itself means different ideas or solutions..

 Who defined the problem?
 It shouldn’t be you per se, unless you are experiencing the problem directly.
 In most situations, business is trying to understand the problem from the point of view of the consumer, customer, end user, voter, etc. If you only understand the problem from your point of view, you don’t understand the problem.

 Possible solutions?
 Ensure you have agreement on the problem internally, either with management or trusted colleagues.
 Determine what the idea should do, again with internal discussion or feedback from the end user.
 Gather relevant information about the target audience you want to influence.
-Focus .
+Focus more on psychographics than demographics..

 That said, don’t overwhelm the participants with so much information it’s hard to extract themselves from the data.
 Try squinting, which is an IDEO technique to “squint” at something to focus on the big things and less on the details.
 What are the key things the participants to know about the goal, problem or audience?